-In theory, the growth in your betting bankroll – or any investment bankroll, perhaps – is reasonably straightforward.
+In theory, the growth in your betting bank – or any investment bankroll, perhaps – is reasonably straightforward.
 As it grows, you can grow your betting with it.

-If you’re using a 100-unit bankroll, for example, when the bank increases your unit size increases too, leading to exponential growth as you bet more and more in dollar terms.
+If you’re using a 100-unit bankroll, for example, when the bank increases your unit size increases too.
+This leads to exponential growth as you bet more and more in dollar terms.

 Everybody goes through downswings, flat spots and losing streaks, when their bank decreases.
 And the unit size should decrease with it.